raybuhr/teacherprints/gettingStartedAWS.md

     1. If it's not there, create it first (`$ mkdir ~/.ssh`).
     ```bash
     $ touch ~/.ssh/config
-    # update permissions so only the user can read/write
+    # update permissions so only the user can read, can write, can't execute
     $ chmod 600 ~/.ssh/config
     ```
 1. Your config file will be laid out with keys (e.g., `Host`) separated from the values they take (e.g., `dev`) by a space: `Host dev`.